moj-analytical-services/user-guidance/source/documentation/tools/package-management.md

 2. Update the version of `r-pillar` to the [latest one](https://anaconda.org/conda-forge/r-pillar/files) on conda-forge.

-## Packrat
-**NB Use of `packrat` is deprecated on the Analytical Platform - the guidance below is for information only because legacy projects may still use `packrat`.**

-Packrat is the most well-known package management tool for R. There's more information about it here: <https://rstudio.github.io/packrat/>

-It has some significant downsides.
-It can be quite temperamental, and difficult to debug when things go wrong - in the earlier days of the Analytical Platform, the majority of support issues related to getting Packrat working.

-Furthermore, the Analytical Platform version of RStudio runs on a Linux virtual machine, and CRAN mirrors do not provide Linux compiled binaries for packages.
-This means that packages need to be compiled on the Analytical Platform every time they're installed, which can take a long time.
-This means a long wait when doing `install.packages` both in an RStudio session, and when running a Docker build for an RShiny application.

-### Packrat usage

-To use packrat, ensure that it is enabled for your project in RStudio: select __Tools__ > __Project Options...__ > __Packrat__ > __Use packrat with this project__.

-When packrat is enabled, run `packrat::snapshot()` to generate a list of packages used in the project, their sources and their current versions.

-You may also wish to run `packrat::clean()` to remove unused packages from the list.

-The list is stored in a file called `packrat/packrat.lock`.
-You must ensure that you have committed this file to GitHub before deploying your app.

-### Renv

-[Renv](https://rstudio.github.io/renv/articles/renv.html) is a newer package billed as "Packrat 2.0".
-This has a number of improvements over Packrat, in the speed of download and reduction of issues of 00LOCK files that often plague Packrat.
-However, it is still not able to deal with OS-level dependencies, so conda is still preferred.

 ## venv and pip

 ### Intro to pip, PyPI and virtual environments